Soccer-Chelsea ease to Champions League win at Krasnodar

 Krasnodar nearly equalised when Yuri Gazinskiy hit the crossbar in the second half but Chelsea extended their lead when Werner smashed home from the penalty spot in the 76th minute, after Jorginho had been substituted.

-Ziyech grabbed his first goal for Chelsea since switching from Ajax Amsterdam by firing low into the net and Pulisic completed the rout in added time, helped by another lapse of concentration from Safonov.
+Ziyech grabbed his first goal for Chelsea since switching from Ajax Amsterdam by firing low into the net and Pulisic completed the rout in added time, helped by another lapse from Safonov who let the ball trickle through his legs into the net.

+"It was not as easy as the result says in the end," Werner said.

+"The first half was really tough for us.
+Krasnodar were really hard to play against, they caused us a lot of problems.
+We were a little bit unlucky not to score the (first) penalty but, after that, we played well from back to front."

+"We're very happy, four goals scored and none conceded," said the coach.

+"It was a difficult match, we were better than them in the first half.
+We had to take a bit of pressure early in the second but I liked lots of things about the way we played."

-Chelsea have four points after two games in Group E. Krasnodar have one.
+Chelsea have four points after two games in Group E and host Rennes next Wednesday.
+Krasnodar, who visit Sevilla next, have one.

 (Reporting by Richard Martin, editing by Ed Osmond)